Lavanya-rao05/Guessing-Game/README.md

 Welcome to the Turtle Race Game!
 This interactive Python project lets you select a turtle and watch as they race to the finish line.
 If your chosen turtle wins, you win; otherwise, you lose.

 Features
     Choose your turtle color from six different options.
-    Watch the race unfold in real-time.z

-    Simple, fun, and engaging gameplay.
+Watch the race unfold in real-time.Simple, fun, and engaging gameplay.

-    Getting Started
-    Prerequisites
     Make sure you have Python installed on your machine.
-You will also need the turtle module, which is included with Python's standard library.
+You will also need the turtle module, which is included with Python's standard libary

 1. Installation
     Clone the repository:

       git clone https://github.com/yourusername/turtle-race-game.git

       cd turtle-race-game

 3. Run the game:

       python turtle_race.py

-4. How to Play
+5. How to Play
     Choose Your Turtle:
           Run the script, and you will be prompted to choose a turtle color from the available options.
     Start the Race: